 Breastfed babies typically need to be burped less often than their bottle-fed counterparts.
 Some gifted breastfed babies don’t need to be burped at all.
-BUT, others experience terrible gas and cramps if not burped every 10 minutes while nursing.
-ALL babies, are different and have different needs.
+But, others experience terrible gas and cramps if not burped every 10 minutes while nursing.
+ALL babies are different and have different needs.
 Some mothers find it efficient to burp only after breastfeeding, while others need to burp their babies every few minutes or every time they switch breasts.

-What If Baby Won't Burp After Breastfeeding?
+What If the Baby Won't Burp After Breastfeeding?

 Why Do Babies Need to Be Burped?

 Burping helps to remove the air that gets trapped during feedings.
-The air can give your baby cramps and make him/her feel full.
+The air can give your baby cramps and make them feel full.
 So, if your baby stops breastfeeding, maybe all you need to do is burp them, and they will have more space available for milk.

 When Should You Burp Your Baby?

 As mentioned above, you can burp your baby at intervals during a feeding session or after a breastfeeding session.
 It is best to wait until your baby stops actively sucking before burping them.